 Major decisions determine the value of a leader, a great president.

 Greenspan thought government regulation was not needed because

 banker's self-interest would result in self-regulation and good decision making.
 Right!

-He didn't understand that one Greed in the hand is worth two Greeds in the future.
+He didn't understand that one Greed in the hand is the most valuable greed.

 Obama decided to go ahead with Obama Care, in spite of the Great Recession, which means taxpayers have more contingent liability added to those of SS and Medicare.

 For small business it means more cost and less full-tine employees.
 Question, will this make Obama the next Hoover?

 Bush II also added to health, but with no increase taxes; two wars he refused to pay for, and he created a the contingent liability for an extremely underfunded VA benefits.